 How to Become a Registered Nurse (RN)

-A registered nurse (RN) is a professionally trained healthcare provider who has completed the education and license requirements laid out at the state level.
-RN’s are at the frontlines of healthcare, providing patients with direct care in a variety of settings.
-From clinics to operating rooms to board rooms, RNs makeup the largest segment of health care workers in the nation.
+A registered nurse (RN) is a professional healthcare provider who has completed educational and license requirements.
+Requirements which have been laid out at the state level.
+RN’s are at the frontlines providing patients with direct care in a variety of settings.
+These environments can be anything from clinics to operating rooms to boardrooms.
+All combined, RNs makeup the largest segment of health care workers in the nation.

-There are three ways to become an RN, but in this day and age, finding an RN diploma program is pretty hard.
-For that reason, we are going to focus mainly on Associate degree nursing options (ADN) and Bachelor’s programs in nursing (BSN).
-Both nursing education tracks prepare you to work with patients, earn your RN license and enter the nursing field with enough experience to be safe and effective.
+There are three ways to become an Registered Nurse.
+One challenging aspect associated with each path is finding the right program for you.
+For that reason, we focus mainly on Associate (ADN) and Bachelor’s (BSN) programs.
+Both nursing tracks prepare you to work with patients, earn your RN license and enter the field with solid experience.

 You’re probably wondering, “How long does it take to become a registered nurse?”

-The answer depends on which kind of registered nursing degree you go for.
+The answer depends on which kind of registered nursing degree you choose.
 An ADN will take two years full time, and a BSN will take four years if you attend full time.
-Regardless of the path you take, you will need to follow the steps to become an RN as outlined below before you can start working.
+Regardless of the path, you will need to follow the steps outlined below before starting your career.